openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. Issuers and Verifiers should not be able to access a digital wallet without explicit holder Notice and Consent

-1. Support for Privacy-Enhancing Credential Sharing Mechanisms in Wallets.
+1. Support for **Privacy-Enhancing Credential Sharing Mechanisms** in Wallets.
 The wallet should incorporate mechanisms that preserve privacy, and ensure that only a specific subset of data attributes within a credential are disclosed.
-An example could be sharing only the first name and photo from a driver’s license, rather than all the information on the license.
+An example could be sharing only the first name and photo from a driver's license, rather than all the information on the license.
 Additionally, these mechanisms should allow for the verification of data possession without exposing the actual data values.
 An example of this could be verifying if a user is over 18 without revealing their exact date of birth.
 This can be achieved using techniques such as selective disclosure, calculated or predetermined predicate proofs and zero-knowledge proofs.

-1. Privacy of Wallet Transactions should be preserved and the entities that provide the code and/or operate the cloud services for digital wallets should not have the ability to monitor or track the transactions carried out by the wallet holders.
+1. **Privacy of Wallet Transactions** should be preserved and the entities that provide the code and/or operate the cloud services for digital wallets should not have the ability to monitor or track the transactions carried out by the wallet holders.
 This is especially crucial for:

-    1. Code providers and contributors and/or cloud operators of digital wallets must not be able to observe or track transactions undertaken by holders
+    1. Code providers and contributors and/or cloud operators of digital wallets must not be able to observe or track transactions undertaken by holders.

-    1. This is particularly important in the case of hybrid and cloud wallets, where transactions are performed on the wallet operator’s infrastructure
+    1. This is particularly important in the case of hybrid and cloud wallets, where transactions are performed on the wallet operator's infrastructure.

-    1. Wallet code providers and cloud operators must not be able to access the contents of digital wallet transactions log files or backups
+    1. Wallet code providers and cloud operators must not be able to access the contents of digital wallet transactions log files or backups.

-    1. Wallet code providers and cloud operators must not have a “master key” or “back-door” that enables them to access the contents of wallets
+    1. Wallet code providers and cloud operators must not have a “master key” or “back-door” that enables them to access the contents of wallets.

-1. Digital Wallet ecosystem providers or organizations that provide the infrastructure to which digital wallets connect to issue or verify credentials (typically called credential exchange platforms) must not be able to examine the contents, source or destination of wallet transactions.
+1. **Digital Wallet ecosystem providers or organizations** that provide the infrastructure to which digital wallets connect to issue or verify credentials (typically called credential exchange platforms) must not be able to examine the contents, source or destination of wallet transactions.
 Specific considerations
    are: